 - We need to understand the brain science behind pain – both visible pain caused by wounds, and cognitive pain caused by psychological trauma.

 - Using ground-breaking treatment at John Radcliffe Hospital, which some British soldiers and veterans have already received, we are able to relieve both forms of pain via neurosurgical intervention.
 We need to refine these techniques for general use.

 - Oxford University is a centre of excellence for this neurological work – but specific funds are needed for research into scars of war

 - With the US military facing similar issues, psychiatrists in the USA have a representative interest in our work.

-- Our research has wider repercussions for refugees and those afflicted by natural disasters.
+- Our research has wider repercussions for the populations of many troubled countries, for refugees, and for those afflicted by natural disasters.